alain94040/arguably/README.md

     <p class="why loser">another argument for why we are in a bubble, interestingly, is not winning compared to the counter-argument below, though we always would display why argument first</p>
     <p class="whynot winner">counter-argument for why we are in a bubble, voted more than the original argument, so must be displayed promonently</p>

 There is a "work in progress" HTML/CSS !
-Check out (demo.html)
+[Check it out](http://htmlpreview.github.io/?https://raw.githubusercontent.com/alain94040/arguably/master/demo.html)

 A feature would be to have a title for each argument/counter-argument, or allow each argument to highlight (bold and large font) a few words, so people can quickly get the gist of the argument.
 It's not just cosmetic: it would also help guide the counter-argument, so you know better what you are providing a counter-point for.

+## Comparison with other platforms

+* Quora: no emphasis on finding the top answers, at least not collectively.
+Focuses on (great) answers from great people.
+* Wikipedia: not an engaging format, especially for controversial topics.
+* Reddit/Hacker News/Disqus/Blog comments: no easy way to see top answers, no collective effort.
+* StackOverflow: doesn't work well when there are no right answers

 ## How you can help